 So you’re starting to notice the signs of aging: a little bit of a belly, a little more weight on your butt, and that little crease just below your chin?
 Or, in some cases, that protrusion that might remind one of a frog’s throat…or several creases or protrusions.
 That’s what we call a double chin.
 In order to get rid of a double chin, it’s important to know the causes.
 The origins of your double chin can be narrowed down to three primary causes: genetics, slack facial muscles, and caloric intake.

 Now you’re probably thinking to yourself, “There’s no way I’m getting rid of my double chin if those are the causes.”
-Well, in a way you’re right, age will take its toll and you’ll eventually have to come to terms with loose skin, but there are some things you can do to help get rid of a double chin.
-Below are some suggestions on how to do it.
+Well, in a way you’re right, age will take its toll and you’ll eventually have to come to terms with loose skin, but below are some things you can do to help get rid of a double chin.

 Double Chins and Genetics

 I hate to tell you this, but the chances of you being predisposed for double chinnery are pretty high.
 Double chins aren’t like cellulite; it’s not easy to lose a double chin.
 So don’t expect miracles after following my advice.
 I have a double chin and I’ve learned to accept it.
 Sort of.

 Best Ways to Get Rid of that Double Chin

 If you want to get rid of a double chin you’re going to have to watch what you eat.
 A double chin might be, in fact, a sagging chin, but it could very well instead simply be excess neck fat that has built out.
 If you can get rid of the neck fat, you can potentially get rid of the double chin!